biolink/biolink-model/docs/index.md

          * [entity negatively regulates entity](entity_negatively_regulates_entity.md)
          * [entity positively regulates entity](entity_positively_regulates_entity.md)
      * [exacerbates](exacerbates.md) - A relationship between an entity (e.g. a chemical, environmental exposure, or some form of genetic variation) and a condition (a phenotype or disease), where the presence of the entity worsens some or all aspects of the condition.
+     * [has adverse event](has_adverse_event.md) - An untoward medical occurrence in a patient or clinical investigation subject that happens during treatment  with a therapeutic agent.
+Adverse events may be caused by something  other than the drug or therapy being given and may include abnormal laboratory finding, symptoms, or  diseases temporally associated with the treatment, whether or not considered related to the treatment.
+Adverse events are unintended effects that occur when a medication is administered correctly.
+     * [has side effect](has_side_effect.md) - An unintended, but predictable, secondary effect shown to be correlated with a therapeutic agent, drug or treatment.
+Side effects happen at normal, recommended doses or treatments, and are unrelated to the intended purpose of  the medication.
      * [process regulates process](process_regulates_process.md)
          * [process negatively regulates process](process_negatively_regulates_process.md)
          * [process positively regulates process](process_positively_regulates_process.md)